Races

 • Biblical References: They are mentioned in various books, including Genesis, Deuteronomy, Joshua, Samuel, and Chronicles.
 These texts describe the Rephaites as a formidable race, often in the context of battles and conquests.

-• Notable Figures: King Og of Bashan, mentioned as one of the last Rephaim, was noted for his extraordinary size, with a bed over 13 feet (4 meters) long.
+• Notable Figures: King Og of Bashan, mentioned as one of the last Rephaim, was noted for his extraordinary size, with a bed over 13 feet (3.96 meters) (4 meters (13.12 feet)) long.
 Anak is another figure described as a Rephaite.

 • Different Names by Other Peoples: The Moabites referred to them as “Emim,” and the Ammonites as “Zamzummim.”